One of my favourite places to be is out on the ocean, wind blowing through my hair, sun kissing my nose and the spray turning my skin salty.

-During this time, the males exhibit competitive behaviours around females and they can be aggressive toward each other, which can sometimes cause bloody injuries.
-While breeding hasn’t been directly observed, it is believed that male humpbacks are competing for access to females.
+During this time, the males exhibit competitive behaviours around females, and they can be aggressive toward each other, which can sometimes cause bloody injuries.
+While breeding has not been directly observed, it is believed that male humpbacks are competing for access to females.

-Males will also sing complex songs for hours on end that can be heard over 20 miles away, the low-frequency portions of the song are audible much farther in deeper water.
+Males will also sing complex songs for hours on end that can be heard over twenty miles away, the low-frequency portions of the song are audible much farther in deeper water.